AdescoDevops2/-codealpha_tasks-Jenkins-Remoting-Project/README.md

 - Install Jenkins on a controller server.
 - Configure a remote Jenkins agent.
-- Connect the agent using Jenkins Remoting ("agent.jar").
+- Connect the agent using Jenkins Remoting nodes.
 - Execute build jobs on the remote agent.
 - Integrate Jenkins with a GitHub repository.
 - Learn the fundamentals of distributed builds in Jenkins.